mdn/yari/copy/plus/features/ai-help.md

 MDN references, guides, and resources that document the web for its contextual help.

-## Using AI Help feature
+## Using the AI Help feature

 You can navigate to [AI Help](/en-US/plus/ai-help) from the menu bar at the top of MDN pages.
 Type a question about web development in the text input field, press Enter, or click the "send" button.
-The AI Help service processes your query and generates a response with an explanation, code examples where appropriate, and links to resources on MDN to find out more.
+The AI Help service processes your query and generates a response with an explanation, code examples where appropriate, and links to resources on MDN to find out more. appropriate, and links to resources on MDN to find out more.

 ![Screenshot with asking a question](/assets/plus-docs/ai-help/ask-question.png)